 Depending on the activated channels and the board type several channels could be stored in one memory channel.
 As a result that means that "start" and "len" parameter have to be multiplied by the number of channels per memory channel (module).
-If for example two channels have are replayed from one memory channel a call like:
+If for example two channels have been acquired into one memory channel a call like:

 '''

-SpcSetData (hDrv, 0, 2 4096, 2 2048, Data);
+SpcGetData (hDrv, 0, 2 4096, 2 2048, Data);

 '''

-writes data of both channels to memory channel 0 starting at sample position 4k and a length of 2k.
-The Data array must be of course hold data of both channels (in that case 2 2k = 4k of data) multiplexed as shown above.
+reads out data of both channels from memory channel 0 starting at sample position 4k and a length of 2k.
+The Data array must be of course large enough to hold data of both channels (in that case 2 2k = 4k of data).